Code2Life/spring-boot-dynamic-config/README.md

 - Configuration as Code, Everything as Code
 - Configurations should be maintained in Git, rather than any GUI system.
-- Configurations should be applied to dev/production environments by Continuous Integration system.
+- Configurations should be applied to dev/production environments by Continuous Delivery system.
 - Git-Based DevOps workflow is the modern way of operating services, at scale.

 ## Implementation